 Best probiotic supplements

 Finding the best probiotic supplements among hundreds of brands can be daunting.
 Trust me, I’ve done this for years and have tried and reviewed a number of poor quality products.
-So don’t be misled by clever marketing, do your homework first and you will avoid wasting your money.
+So don’t be misled by clever marketing, do your homework first and avoid wasting your money.

-- One study revealed 30% of probiotic products contained no probiotic bacteria.
+Study revealed 30% of probiotic products contained no probiotic bacteria.
 Only 13% contained all bacteria stated on the label.

 Some advertisers use bold claims like “best probiotics supplement,” “leading brand,” or “advanced formula.”
 In reality, manufacturers sometimes use cheap ingredients and weak bacteria that might even be dead by the time it reaches the customers.